ESPRI-Mod/synda/README.md

 ## Installation

-As root, you need to install the following system package:
+As root, install the following system package:

 Centos